 Like real estate brokers and REALTORS®, real estate agents are paid a commission for their service.
-The commission is a percentage of the purchasing price, which is agreed upon prior to closing and taken out of the money that the seller receives after closing.
+A real estate commission is the price the buyer or seller pays to work with a real estate agent or a REALTOR®.
+The commission is a percentage of the home’s purchase price, which is agreed upon prior to closing and taken out of the money that the seller receives after closing.

-A typical commission is 6% of the purchase price, but an individual real estate agent ordinarily walks away with only 1.5%.
-The reason that the agent tends to walk away with such a small cut is that the commission is first split between the real estate professional representing the seller and the one representing the buyer.
-Then, the commission is split again between the real estate agent and the broker or brokerage firm (the house) the agent works for.
+A typical commission is 6% of the purchase price, but an individual real estate agent ordinarily walks away with about 1.5%.
+The reason for this lower percentage is that the commission is first split between the real estate professional representing the seller and the one representing the buyer.
+Then, the commission is split again between the real estate agent and the broker or brokerage firm the agent works for.

 So, if you sell your home for $300,000, you may be paying out $18,000 in commissions, but the real estate agent you worked with will only be receiving $4,500.

 A REALTOR® can be either a real estate agent or real estate broker.
-The only difference between REALTORS® and real estate agents and brokers is that they are members of the National Association of REALTORS®.
+The only difference between REALTORS® and real estate agents and brokers is that REALTORS® are members of the National Association of REALTORS® (NAR).
 To become members, they must agree to conduct themselves and their business according to the NAR’s code of ethics.